JeroldGomez/e-commerce-website-optimization-analysis/README.md

 As we can observe, it looks like there are a few potential data cleaning tasks that need to be performed

 **Column Name Standardization:**
-⋅⋅⋅The column names have spaces and special characters.
+  The column names have spaces and special characters.
 Consider standardizing them to make them more user-friendly and compatible with